Glenn Danzig

 Glenn Allen Anzalone (born June 23, 1955), better known by his stage name Glenn Danzig, is an American singer, songwriter, musician, actor, film director and record producer.
 He is the founder of the rock bands Misfits, Samhain, and Danzig.
 He owns the Evilive record label as well as Verotik, an adult-oriented comic book publishing company.

 Beginning in the mid-1970s, Danzig's musical career has encompassed a number of genres through the years, including punk rock and heavy metal, and incorporating influences from industrial, blues and classical music.
 He has also written songs for other musicians, most notably Johnny Cash and Roy Orbison.

 As a singer, Danzig is noted for his baritone voice and tenor vocal range; his style has been compared to those of Elvis Presley, Jim Morrison, and Howlin' Wolf.
 Danzig has also cited Bill Medley as a vocal influence.
+In 2016, Loudwire ranked him the 45th Best Hard Rock / Metal Frontman of All Time.
 In 2023, Rolling Stone ranked Glenn Danzig at number 199 on its list of the 200 Greatest Singers of All Time.

 Early life

 Danzig was born Glenn Allen Anzalone, the third of four sons, in Lodi, New Jersey.
 His father was a television repairman and a United States Marine Corps veteran of World War II and the Korean War.
 His mother worked at a record store.
 Danzig and his family also spent some time living in Revere, Massachusetts.
 Danzig began listening to heavy metal music at an early age, and has described Black Sabbath, the Ramones, Blue Cheer, and The Doors as being among his early musical influences.

 At age 10, Danzig began to use drugs and alcohol, leading him into frequent fights and trouble with the law.
 He stopped using drugs at age 15.

 While growing up, Danzig began reading the works of authors including Charles Baudelaire and Edgar Allan Poe, developing his appreciation for horror.
-Danzig collected comic books and, frustrated by American comics, he started his own company to produce "crazy, violent, erotic comics".
+Danzig collected comic books and later in life, frustrated by American comics, he would start his own company to produce "crazy, violent, erotic comics".

 Danzig graduated from Lodi High School in June 1973, aspiring to become a comic book creator and professional photographer.
 He attended the Tisch School of the Arts and later the New York Institute of Photography.
 Danzig formed an adult-oriented comic book company called Verotik in the mid-1990s.